luca-dex/pyTSA/README.md

 	sudo pip install .

-For more information and example click [here](https://github.com/luca-dex/RedPanda/wiki)
+For more information and examples click [here](https://github.com/luca-dex/RedPanda/wiki).

+There is also a [getting started](https://github.com/luca-dex/RedPanda/wiki/Getting-Started).